harquail/portfolio-wintersmith/contents/about/index.md

 I like to make things at the intersection of technology, product, and design.
 I work on [Etsy's](https://etsy.com) search experience in apps.

-Previously, I built Yieldmo's [Yieldmo's](https://yieldmo.com/) advertising platform for [mobile web](https://github.com/yieldmo/yieldmo-js-sdk/wiki).
+Previously, I built [Yieldmo's](https://yieldmo.com/) advertising platform for [mobile web](https://github.com/yieldmo/yieldmo-js-sdk/wiki).
 I also worked at [Viacom Lab](http://www.viacomlab.com/) on products & experiences to explore the future of media.

 My education was at [Dartmouth College](https://www.dartmouth.edu/), where I earned an M.S. in Computer Science with a Concentration in Digital Arts, and helped establish [DALI](http://dali.dartmouth.edu) — a technology innovation lab.